 3.The combustion characteristics of the metal component are determined by the nature of the metals it contains: permeability of the oxide film, reactivity, surface activity, volatility, melting point change of density on melting, and heat of combustion.“

-The explosive nature of Aluminium Magnesium dust is further highlighted in ‘Aluminum/Magnesium Metal Dust Explosion at Bicycle Factory in Changhua County, Taiwan’, On May 2, 2018 the Asia Times reported an Aluminum and Magnesium metal dust explosion in Changhua County, Taiwan.
+The explosive nature of Aluminium Magnesium dust is further highlighted in ‘Aluminum/Magnesium Metal Dust Explosion at a Bicycle Factory in Changhua County, Taiwan’, On May 2, 2018 the Asia Times reported an Aluminium and Magnesium metal dust explosion in Changhua County, Taiwan.
 The explosion was reported to have occurred at a bike parts manufacturing facility.
 Aluminium and magnesium powder accumulated in a 10 square meter area in the facility and was ignited by a spark which caused the explosion.
 Ten workers were injured in the metal dust explosion ranging from moderate to severe burns.
 Five of the workers are in severe or critical condition suffering burns between 30 and 100 percent of their bodies.

 Because that is

 A; Exactly what the Ouvea has been repeatedly marketed and green washed to the public as and used repeatedly to claim it was not toxic dross.